Interviewer

 Tuva Kahrs, Children's Editor

 Tuva is children’s editor of Five Books.
 Originally from Norway, she is now based in Scotland.
 She graduated from Oxford University where she specialised in classical Japanese poetry, and has a Master’s from the London School of Economics.
 She worked in international relations in Beijing and at an energy research institute in Seoul before turning her attention to something much more important: children’s books.
-As well as interviews with authors and experts, she keeps an eye on new books coming out to bring you carefully compiled lists: the best kids’ books of 2023 and the best teen books of 2023.
+As well as interviews with authors and experts, she keeps an eye on new books coming out to bring you carefully curated lists: the best kids’ books of 2024 and the best teen books of 2024.
 Her other editor’s picks can be found here.

 Interviews by Tuva Kahrs